Werner Voss: Aerial combat

 On 10 March 1916, Voss was posted to Kampfstaffel 20 (Tactical Bomber Squadron 20) of Kampfgeschwader IV (Tactical Bomber Wing IV), and served as an observer before he was allowed to fly as a pilot.
 In accordance with German custom, he received his pilot's badge on 28 May 1916 after flying actual combat missions.
 Finally commissioned as an officer on 9 September 1916, he transferred to single-seater scout aircraft and was posted to Jagdstaffel 2 (Fighter Squadron 2) on 21 November 1916.

 Here Voss began a lifelong friendship with another young pilot in the squadron, Manfred von Richthofen, who would soon gain fame as the Red Baron.
 They would later exchange family visits while on leave, and Richthofen would host the Voss family at his squadron's airfield.
 The friendship grew from Voss flying as Richthofen's wingman in combat, and disregarded the disparity in their family backgrounds.

 Voss, an avid motorcyclist, had a love of machinery that led him to consort with his enlisted mechanics, Karl Timms and Christian Rueser; he was even on a first name basis with them.
 In time, they would transfer squadrons to accompany him.
 Voss contravened uniform regulations at times and could often be found in the hangar working on his machine beside the mechanics, dressed in a grubby jacket without insignia.
 His care extended to his craft's exterior; he adorned his Albatros D.III with both a swastika and a heart for good luck.
 Although he was a casual dresser around his home airfield, when flying he would be well-dressed with a silk shirt beneath his aviation gear.
 He joked that he wanted to be presentable to the girls of Paris if he were captured.
-Actually, the shirt's silk collar protected his neck from chafing while he swivelled his head about watching for other aircraft during flight.
+Actually, the shirt's silk collar protected his neck from chafing while he swiveled his head about watching for other aircraft during flight.

 Voss scored his first aerial victory on the morning of 26 November 1916 and added a second during his afternoon flight.
 The two victories meant he was awarded the Iron Cross First Class on 19 December 1916.
 His first victory of 1917, over Captain Daly, inadvertently taught Voss the knack of deflection shooting.
 Voss later visited Daly while he was in hospital, twice.

 Voss' score rose sharply during February and March 1917; of the 15 victories credited to his Jagdstaffel (Jasta) during March, 11 of them were shot down by him alone.
 For his feats, he was awarded the Knight's Cross with Swords of the Order of Hohenzollern on 17 March.
 The following day, Voss downed two British aircraft, doing so in a mere ten minutes.
 The first one burned; the second managed a crash-landing behind German lines.
 The second downed aircrew protested to their captors that they had supposedly been strafed at by Voss after landing.